msridhar/NullAway-wiki/Configuration.md

 If set to `true`, NullAway treats any class annotated with `@Generated` as if its APIs are unannotated when analyzing uses from other classes.
 It also does not perform analysis on the code inside `@Generated` classes.
 If you can modify the code generator such that at least the APIs of `@Generated` classes are annotated correctly, we recommend using the `-XepOpt:NullAway:ExcludedClassAnnotations` option instead.
 Defaults to `false`.

-### Acknowledge More Restrictive Annotations from Third-Party Jars When Available
+### Acknowledge More Restrictive Annotations from Third-Party Jars

   - `-XepOpt:NullAway:AcknowledgeRestrictiveAnnotations=...`